-Service status update 22 July 2021: Land use planning, contaminated land, Electricity Act, forestry and similar consultations
+Service status update: Land use planning, contaminated land, Electricity Act, forestry and similar consultations

 What are we able to do now?

 All Planning Authorities and other consulting bodies have now been contacted and ongoing liaison established to triage and prioritise casework.
 The backlog of casework has been largely dealt with.

 Liaison with planning authorities and other consulting bodies will remain the main communication route for advice.

 What should you do now?